isabella232/magento-learn.en/help/free-video-library/add-a-java-script-module.md

 ---
 title: Add A JavaScript Module
 Description: In this video we will develop a simple JS module that provides the greeting "Hello World".
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: front-end-development, ront-end-development
-kt: 100000
+kt: 5612
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Add A JavaScript Module